2 San Diego police officers among 3 killed in head-on crash

 2 San Diego police officers among 3 killed in head-on crashNew

 SAN DIEGO (AP) — Authorities say two San Diego police officers were among three people killed Friday after their car was struck by a driver going the wrong way on an interstate highway.
-California Highway Patrol Officer Jim Bettencourt told the San Diego Union-Tribune the officers were in a blue city-owned Ford Fusion sedan when they were hit by a white Honda Civic going at a high rate of speed in the wrong way down Interstate 5 near the U.S.-Mexico border south of downtown San Diego.
-The female driver of the Civic was also killed after her car slammed into the officers’ sedan and burst into flames.
+Authorities say two detectives, Ryan Park and his wife, Jamie Huntley-Park, were killed when their sedan was hit at high speed by a Honda Civic on Interstate 5 near the U.S.-Mexico border.
+The woman driving the Civic also died.
+Her car burst into flames after the crash.
+Police Chief David Nisleit calls the detectives who died “beloved, dedicated and decorated public servants.”